 Everest in the Alps aims to inspire people to discover what really motivates them to find their peak.
 Often that can come from some of the most difficult challenges in life – and some challenges are steeper than others.
 For Toby Ritchie, it was being diagnosed with an inoperable brain tumour when he was 5 years old.
 For his father Rob, it was the feeling of helplessness but the determination to do whatever he could for Toby and others like him.

 The tumour is inoperable because of its position on the brain stem, which connects the spinal cord with the brain and controls many of the body’s vital functions that we take for granted, such as motor skills, coordination and breathing.
-Toby’s tumour will always be there, causing multiple complications for Toby and anguish for those who love him.
+Toby’s tumour will always be there.

 Since its discovery Toby has had to endure two major surgeries, 18 months of chemotherapy and many months in hospital.